mt5225/itadoc/docs/source/index.rst

 Introduce
 ^^^^^^^^^^

-The topics in this section discuss the RESTful API.
+The topics in this section discuss the ITA Automation RESTful API.
 The following topics are included:

   * :ref:`API Concepts <json-label>`
   * :ref:`API Reference <api-reference-label>`.